Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="send-http-request"></a>
 ### Send HTTP request

 The `sendHttpRequest` function allows you to send a simple HTTP request.
-The first parameter is the URL, the second (optional) parameter provides an object with additional options.
+The first argument is the URL, the second (optional) argument provides an object with additional options.
 The following fields are supported in the options object:

 |Parameter|Description|Type / Values|
 |---|---|---|